-205 1367/1948: 2008).
-Hassanzadeh (1986) relied on Dowlah's report and suggested that the date should be corrected to shad Jamadi ul-avval 1297 A.H.
+According to the cardboard text, the 8th of Jamadi-ul-avval A.H.
+1298 is given as the date of the fall, which corresponds to April 7, A.D.
+1881.
+This is an impossibility, because Dietzsch saw the meteorite in Tehran already in May 1880.
+Sani' od-Dowlah did not mention any specific day or month, but gives the year of the meteorite fall as 1297 A.H.
+(E'temad os-Saltanah, 1367/1948: 2008).
+Hassanzadeh (1986, 1990) relied on Sani' od-Dowlah's report and suggested that the date should be corrected to 8th Jamadi ul-avval 1297 A.H.
 (April 18, 1880).
 Interestingly, both Sani' od-Dowlah and the anonymous writer of the cardboard text states the Turkic zodiac year for the event as luu yil (dragon year), which would correspond to the period March 20, 1880 - March 20, 1881.
-Then followed the yilan yil (snake).
+Then followed the yïlan yil (snake).
 Obviously, the cardboard text is in error as regards the lunar year, written as 1298 A.H.

-210 In various sources, the months of February (Daubrée, 1884), April (Brezina, 1881; Lindström, 1884; Hassanzadeh, 1990) and May (Ward, 1901) have been inferred as the time of the meteorite fall.
+In various sources, the months of February (Daubrée, 1884), April (Brezina, 1881; Lindström, 1884; Hassanzadeh, 1990) and May (Ward, 1901) have been inferred as the time of the meteorite fall.
 We know that Dietzsch and his companions visited the Shah in the first half of May 1880 (Dietzsch, 1881).
-It is reasonable to assume that the whole process of excavation and removal of the stone from the ground, placing it in the hands of Hedayatollah Khan, informing the sovereign's court of the event, transporting the meteorite a distance of about one hundred kilometerskilometres to Tehran on animal, and the initial investigations carried out by of Naser al-Din Shah and courtiers, has altogether been time-consuming.
+It is reasonable to assume that the whole process of excavation and removal of the stone from the ground, placing it in the hands of Hedayatollah Khan, informing the sovereign's court of the event, transporting the meteorite a distance of about one hundred kilometres to Tehran on animal, and the initial investigations carried out by of Naser al-Din Shah and courtiers, has altogether been time-consuming.
 In addition, the pastoral tribesmen mentioned would have left the region for yaylaq (summer highland pasture) several weeks before.
 Therefore, it is concluded the meteorite could not have fallen in May, A.D.
 1880.

 The calendar of yearly moving of the nomads of the region can be helpful in further clarifying the date.
-From the last days of 220 March to the beginning of April, the nomads lead their cattle from the winter quarter pens, qishlaq, to open space, and after a short stay in temporary pastures, they enter the ways to the distant summer pastures in the Qaraqan Mountains.
+From the last days of March to the beginning of April, the nomads lead their cattle from the winter quarter pens, qishlaq, to open space, and after a short stay in temporary pastures, they enter the ways to the distant summer pastures in the Qaraqan Mountains.
 Accordingly, February is a month of dwelling in the winter quarters and April is the month of moving to the summer quarters.
 The information from Tholozan (Daubrée, 1884) indicated a date around 15th of February.
 This period is acceptable, both from local geography and considering the moving calendar of the Shahsevan-e Baghdadi tribes.
-However, it is in conflict with the 225 notion of luu yil, which started on March 20.
+However, it is in conflict with the notion of luu yil, which started on March 20.
 The later part of March A.D.
 1880 is thus another possibility.